ipgur/library-api/README.md

 - Integrates Swagger UI
 - Supports reporting to cloud watch
 - Provides two sample VUE.js pages that use the API to display books and authors
+- Short-circuits the cache layer in case of problems